-Nancy Woodrow has been creating these naïve, primitive oil paintings for over two decades.
-Early on, she was inspired by the folky style of the "Grandma Moses," the professional name of Anna Mary Robertson (1860-1961), a New England farmwife who started painting in her eighties, and who became an American icon.
+Nancy Woodrow has been creating naïve, primitive oil paintings for more than two decades.
+Early on, she was inspired by the folky style of Grandma Moses, the professional name of Anna Mary Robertson (1860-1961), a New England farmwife who started painting in her eighties, and who became an American icon.